Home Treatment First Aid for Cold Exposure

-Remain calm.
 Fear or too much activity causes sweating.
 Sweating can make you feel chilled.

-Find shelter so you can get out of the cold, the wind, or the water.
+Get out of the cold, the wind, or the water.

-Remove cold, wet clothes.
+- Remove cold, wet clothes.

-If dry clothing is not immediately available, you can try to get warm by making skin-to-skin contact.
+- If dry clothing is not immediately available, you can try to get warm by making skin-to-skin contact.
 After removing wet clothes, wrap a blanket or sleeping bag around you and another person and allow body heat to rewarm you.

-Warm up under a heated blanket, if available.
+- Warm up under a heated blanket, if available.

 Whirl your arms around like a windmill to get your blood moving and warm you up.
 Activity makes body heat and improves blood flow.
 Sweating should be avoided because it cools the body.

 Do not give food or drink to a person who is acting confused or responding slowly.

 - Do not use tobacco.

 Be aware that if you (or the person) sit in front of a heater or a fire to warm up, there is a greater chance of getting burned.
 This is because normal feeling is lost in cold-injured skin, and you may not know when to move away from the heater or fire.